wcukier/wcukier.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
+layout: single-about
 ---

 Hi!
-I'm a Graduate Student at UChicago (entering Fall 2024) and am pursuing a PhD in Astronomy and Astrophysics.
+I'm a Graduate Student at UChicago pursuing a PhD in Astronomy and Astrophysics.
 I am generally interested in exoplanets, mostly from a theoretical or computational perspective.
+My current work involves modeling clouds and radiation in brown dwarfs and directly imaged giant planets.

 ## (Sci-Fi/Fantasy) Book Recommendations
 - An Unkindness of Ghosts by Rivers Solomon

 - The Broken Earth Trilogy by N. K. Jemisin

 - The Green Bone Saga by Fonda Lee